chenyingong/chenyingong.github.io/about.md

 ### Education

   * Ph.D.
-Student, Operations Management, HKUST, 2022-present
+Student in Operations Management, HKUST, 2022-present

-  * M.A., Economics, Peking University, 2019-2022
+  * M.A. in Economics, Peking University, 2019-2022

-  * B.A., Economics, Renmin University, 2013-2019
+  * B.A. in Economics, Renmin University, 2013-2019

     * Exchange Study, University of California, Davis, 2017-2018